vincenzoml/topochecker/README.md

-where state is a node id in kripke.dot, space is a node id in space.dot, and prop1 ... propN are strings (at least one must be present) that are used as atomic propositions associated to state "state" and point "point", giving rise to a spatio-temporal model.
+where state is a node id in kripke.dot, space is a node id in space.dot, and prop1 ... propN are strings (at least one must be present) that are used as atomic propositions associated to state "state" and point "point", giving rise to a spatio-temporal model;
+alternatively, each of prop1 ... propN may be in the form string=int, associating a quantity to a proposition.
+Actually, the first form is a shorthand for string=1, and omitting a string makes its value equal to 0.

 Macro declaration